CherWeiYuan/GeneScanner/README.md

-  --outdir OUTDIR       Name of output directory --prefix PREFIX       Prefix name of output files --version             show program's version number and exit --peak_gap PEAK_GAP   DEFAULT = 1.0.
+  --outdir OUTDIR       Name of output directory --prefix PREFIX       Prefix name of output files --version             show program's version number and exit --peak_gap PEAK_GAP   DEFAULT = 1.7.
 A pair of peaks within peak_gap of each other will be processed to give one
                         peak
   --cluster_size CLUSTER_SIZE
                         DEFAULT = 3.
 The maximum number of peaks within peak_gap of each other that will be processed together.
 Only one peak with largest area will remain.
-  --filter FILTER       DEFAULT = 1.0.
+  --filter FILTER       DEFAULT = 0.0.
 Float.
 Remove all peaks with percentage area lower than filter.
 Percentage area
                         refers to the area of the peak over the area of all peaks of the same sample.

-Example usage: python3 genescanner.py --outdir /mnt/c/genescan/out --prefix test_2 /mnt/c/genescan/in/input.csv
+Example usage:
+genescanner.py \
+  --outdir ./output \
+  --prefix mySamples \
+  --peak_gap 1.7 \
+  --filter 0 \
+  --cluster_size 3 \
+  ./test/test_input/input_basic_test.csv
 ```